 A while ago, I saw a freelance writer in a group of other writers apologizing for taking a writing job.
 This wasn’t taking on a client, but jumping back into the world of the 9 to 5.

 There was no need for her to apologize to anyone.
 For some, freelancing is the way to go.
 It doesn’t matter what you do as a freelancer.
 You could be a social media manager or a VA.
-Freelancing may offer you all the benefits you want that weigh out all the bad.
-But it’s not for everyone.
+Freelancing may offer you all the benefits you want that weigh out all the bad., since something being without a job is difficult, and getting through to EDD could be not as easy all the times, so a little help with this online is sometimes useful.

 Freelancing isn’t for everyone.
 Here’s why you should never feel bad for choosing a job over freelancing.